Ubuntu Linux End of Life

 For even longer support, Extended Security Maintenance (ESM) is available for purchase.
 You can find a full overview of all releases and their support dates on the Ubuntu wiki.

 Because of the limited lifespan of the interim releases, most users opt for the LTS versions of Ubuntu with their 10 years of support.
-Lansweeper data from February 2024 looking at over 200,000 Linux devices shows that over 95% of users are using supported versions of Ubuntu.
-Only 2.875% are still using the soon-to-be EOL version 14.04 LTS and are thus at risk of going EOL soon.
+Lansweeper data from May 2025 looking at over 32,000 Linux devices showed that 98.55% of users are using supported versions of Ubuntu, either fully supported or (for the majority) in extended support.

 Ubuntu 14.04.X LTS End-of-Life